microgenomics/tutorials/pangenome.md

 ![phylogeny](https://raw.githubusercontent.com/microgenomics/tutorials/master/img/core_gene_alignment.tre.png)

+When you analyze your own data, you will need a phylogeny that represents the evolutionary history of your isolates.
+The inference of a phylogenetic tree is not part of roary's functions, but you can use the core gene alignment (file: `core_gene_alignment.aln`) as input to infer a tree.

 *Roary* comes with a python script that allows you to generate a few plots to graphically assess your analysis output.
-You will need the `gene_presence_absence.csv` file and the phylogeny in a newick tree file, which you can get from [here](https://github.com/microgenomics/tutorials/raw/master/core_gene_alignment.nwk).
+You will need the `gene_presence_absence.csv` file and the phylogeny, which you can get from [here](https://github.com/microgenomics/tutorials/blob/master/core_gene_alignment.nwk).
 Then try using the following command:

 		python roary_plots.py core_gene_alignment.nwk gene_presence_absence.csv